daturkel/dinner.rb/README.md

 ### What it does so far:

 - Include `_foo.html` files into `bar.html` files and move the compiled results into a build directory, but only when you manually run the app
+- Makes a `dinconfig.yaml` file where you can:
+    - Edit the build folder name
+    - More to come
 - That's basically it

 ### What I'm going to do for sure